 Traditional Botanical Works is a small business located at the base of a fifty acre ridge surrounded by native wildflowers.
 As quiet act of conservation, we are committed to raising awareness to our local native plants.

-When I started exploring where plant species grow and their habitats, I was surprised to find so many ecotypes within the Monterey Bay region.
+“When I started exploring where plant species grow and their habitats, I was surprised to find so many ecotypes within the San Francisco and Monterey Bay region.
 I knew there were many, but this many?
 The land here has many faces.
-And what’s more, the plant character changes to reflect the soils, topography and distance from the Pacific Ocean.
+And what’s more, the plant character changes to reflect the soils, topography and distance from the Ocean.

-Out from the hard decomposed granite substrate grows the magnificent redmaids.
-The spectacular chia loves its sandy soil and dry chaparral habitat.
+Out from the hard decomposed granite substrate grow the magnificent red maid.
+The spectacular chia loves it’s sandy soil and dry chaparral habitat.
 The pickleweed grows partially submerged in our brackish local estuaries.
-Almost one third of our plants are rare.
-Ninety percent of California wetlands have been lost over the last two centuries.
-However the second largest estuary in California is Elkhorn Slough.

-Within the Monterey Bay area a multitude of plant species thrive due to a wide range of microclimates and habitats, including grasslands, conifer forest, coastal and montane scrub, chaparral, riparian woodland and wetlands.
-In addition, because of the Mediterranean climate in the Monterey Bay area, world wide exotics thrive as well.
-There are even endemic habitats, such as the Zayante Sandhills, that don’t occur any place else on earth.
+According to several sources : Almost one third of our plants are rare.
+Ninety percent of California wetlands are gone; however, the second largest estuary in the state is our local Elkhorn Slough.
+A multitude of plant species thrive due to a wide range of microclimates and habitats including grasslands, conifer forest, coastal and montane scrub, chaparral, riparian woodland and wetlands.
+In addition, owing to the Mediterranean climate in the Monterey Bay area, world wide exotics thrive as well.
+There are even endemic habitats, such as the Zayante Sandhills, that don’t occur anyplace else on earth.

-I love the persistence of the flower and I’m intrigued with how this fragile phenomenon supports all life on earth as well as offering healing properties and emulating pure beauty.
-I’m fascinated with the architecture and complexity of plant structure and inspired with the beauty of plant life .
+“I love the persistence of the flower and I’m intrigued with how this fragile phenomenon supports all life on earth as well as offering healing properties and emulating pure beauty.
+I’m fascinated with the architecture and complexity of plant structure and inspired with the beauty of plant life .”